WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-3-Technology/3C-Amazon-S3.md

         * Expedited Rertrieval: Unavailable.
         * This solution is for data that is unlikely to be accessed, but needs to be stored for regulatory/compliance reasons.
         * A fee is charged for retrieval.
+     * **Additional Features of AWS Glacier:**
+        * **S3 Object Lock:** Objects can be "write-once read-many" (WORM) configured, which prevents the object from being overwritten or deleted for a fixed amount of time or permenantly.
+        * **S3 Glacier Vault Lock:** Applies the WORM model as a policy to the entire archive (via a JSON document) and has a 24-hour "locking" period to reverse it (if not reversed, the WORM policy applies indefinitely for the specific amount of time that not even the root user can change).

 ### Amazon FSx
    * **Amazon FSx offers fully managed third-party file systems for either Windows File Server (for Windows-based apps) or Lustre (for high performance computing (HPC) workloads).**